Hammytaro/Hammytaro/README.md

-- 👋 Hi, I’m @Hammytaro
+- 👋 Hi, I’m @Hammytaro, my name is Sean A.
 - 👀 I’m interested in making video games in a group setting
 - 🌱 I’m currently learning c++, c#, and pixel art.
 - 💞️ I’m looking to collaborate on groups projects.
 I'm currently working on two projects with two separte groups of people.